Twentynine Palms, California

 Twentynine Palms (also known as 29 Palms) is a city in San Bernardino County, California.
-Twentynine Palms serves as one of the entry points to Joshua Tree National Park.
+It serves as one of the entry points to Joshua Tree National Park and the Mojave Desert region.

 History

-Twentynine Palms was named for the palm trees found there in 1852 by Col. Henry Washington while surveying the San Bernardino base line.
+Colonel Henry Washington made the first recorded exploration of Twentynine Palms, where he found people of the Chemehuevi tribe who lived in the surrounding hills and near the spring that they called "Mar-rah" or "Oasis of Mara".
+The community was named for the 29 palms (Washingtonia filifera) that the Serrano had planted surrounding the Oasis of Mara.
+Nearby is also a small Indian reservation belonging to the Twenty-Nine Palms Band of Mission Indians.

 A post office was established in 1927.

-A road named Utah Trail honors the late 1800s pioneers on a trail originating in Utah (reportedly Saint George) that went to Twentynine Palms.
+A road named Utah Trail honors the late-19th century wagon trains and pioneers, originating in St. George, Utah and stretching all the way to Twentynine Palms.

-Nearby is a small Indian reservation belonging to the Twenty-Nine Palms Band of Mission Indians.

-Joshua Tree National Park, which lies just to the south of Twentynine Palms, was designated a national monument in 1936, and became a national park in 1994.
+Joshua Tree National Park lies just to the south of Twentynine Palms.
+It was designated a US national monument in 1936 and became a national park in 1994.
 The nearby Marine Corps Air Ground Combat Center Twentynine Palms was founded in 1952.

 Demographics

-Its population as of July 1, 2013, was estimated at 25,768.
+Twentynine Palms first appeared as a census designated place in the 1970 U.S. census; and then as a city in the 1990 U.S. census.
+Its population as of the 2020 census was 28,065.